 Aside from issues of statistical significance, the objective is to scrutinize the causal mechanisms supporting LDP theory—a fundamental step of theory-building.
 While there are a host of mechanisms adopted to explain democratic peace, astonishingly little research has been conducted into whether these mechanisms of liberalism actually work to guarantee the peace.

 Michael Doyle’s recent expression of LDP theory in the article “Three Pillars of the Liberal Peace” stands out as a careful explication of the causal logic underlying LDP theory.

-According to Doyle, there are three mechanisms at play, and all three must be in operation simultaneously to generate the democratic peace.
+For Doyle, there are three mechanisms at play, all of which must be in operation simultaneously to generate the peace.
 The first mechanism is that LD states are accountable to voters, especially the median voter.
 As such, these states “preclude monarchs or dictators turning their potentially aggressive interests into public policy while assuming that the costs will be borne by a subordinate public.”